Skip to main content

 Despite the burgeoning Irish influence and population, the town of Scotia (Latin for Scotland) became the original county seat.
 Situated near the North Loup River in the southwest corner of the county, the settlement achieved sufficient population to wrest the county seat from Lamartine in 1874.
 A modest courthouse was built the following year.

 However, a new settlement with its eyes on the county seat was already emerging.
 In 1885, the centrally located Greeley Center welcomed the railroad and the associated benefits of becoming a railway junction town.
 Although Greeley Center had not yet obtained the county seat, the town preemptively built a courthouse, which also featured a jail.
 Five years and multiple elections later, the town finally claimed the county seat from Scotia.
-Shortly thereafter, officials decided to drop the “Center” from the town name, and thus, Greeley became the only Nebraska county seat bearing the exact name as the county.
+Shortly thereafter, officials decided to drop the “Center” from the town name, and thus, the county seat would be forever called Greeley.

 Highlight an important program in your county in this space!
 Send an email to: